Skip to content

 San Diego Occupies a Strategic Location

-San Diego is a great location, and we don’t just mean the beautiful weather and beaches.
-It is close to three of the top 10 data center markets in the United States: San Francisco, Los Angeles, and Phoenix.
+San Diego is also close to three of the top 10 data center markets in the United States: San Francisco / Silicon Valley, Los Angeles, and Phoenix.
 It is also close to other growing data center markets like Salt Lake CityLas Vegas, and Denver.

 San Diego is also the closest city in California to Mexico.
 Mexico has a growing, tech-savvy population which is fueling the growth of data centers.
 By 2027, it’s expected that Mexico will have attracted at least $1 billion in investments for its data centers.
 If you want to connect with other facilities in Mexico or reach customers in Mexico, a San Diego data center is optimal.